SumiSastri/dev-blogs/docs/local-environment/resources.md

 ---
 layout: default
-title: Your computer - the local environment
+title: BIBLIOGRAPHY - The developer environment
-parent: The developer environment - Bibliography
+parent: The developer environment
 nav_order: 7
 ---

-# The developer environment - Bibliography
+# BIBLIOGRAPHY - The developer environment

-This is a complete bibliography of references for this section
+This is a complete bibliography of external references used in the developer environment section

 ## Blogs